klean2050/epic_sail/README.md

 ## Submission

 We fine-tune a model instance for every scenario and fold and save the test predictions at ``.npy`` files.
-We randomly select a subset of training data as validation set based on each scenario's assumptions and based on the performance on this set we select to submit the predictions of either the pre-trained ECG encoder, the pre-trained fusion network, or the fusion network trained from scratch.
-We use the code in ``make_submission.ipynb`` to construct the ``results`` folder.
+We randomly select a subset of training data as validation set based on each scenario's assumptions and based on the performance on this set we select to submit the predictions of either the pre-trained ECG encoder, the pre-trained fusion network, or trained from scratch.
+We use the code in ``make_submission`` to construct the ``results`` folder.

 ## Results & Checkpoints